tsyne/tsyne/README.md

 ## FAQ

-**Q: What's the difference between regular app mode and browser mode?**
+**Q: How does browser mode differ from regular mode?**

 Regular app mode creates standalone desktop applications.
 Browser mode loads TypeScript pages from HTTP servers dynamically, enabling server-driven UIs where the backend controls the UI (similar to traditional web apps but with native widgets).
+Pages are the main concept, URLs back/forward buttons exist.
 See [docs/BROWSER_MODE.md](docs/BROWSER_MODE.md).

+**Q: Can Chrome, Firefox and Safari show browser-make pages?**

+No, we have our own browser for that and yes we know that's a second-class experience.
+It could be that someone could make a plugin for Chrome/Edge/Firefox and/or Safari, but it could still be a second-class experience.

 **Q: Can I use npm packages in my Tsyne app?**

 Yes!
 Any npm package that doesn't require browser DOM APIs will work.
 This includes validators, API clients, date libraries, and business logic packages.
 Share code between your Tsyne desktop app and web frontend.
+Share code between your Tsyne desktop app and your server-side NodeJS web applications.

 **Q: How does testing work?**